reorx/obsidian-paste-image-rename/README.md

   ![image](https://user-images.githubusercontent.com/405972/162478462-b5ff4fc9-ade2-4ace-adcb-c6436479a7d9.png)
 </details>

-Paste image rename plugin not only implements Zettlr's feature, but also allows you to customize how the image name would be generated, and eventually free you from the hassle by automatically rename the image according to the rules.
+Paste image rename plugin not only implements Zettlr's feature, but also allows you to customize how the image name would be generated, and eventually free you from the hassle by automatically renaming the image according to the rules.

 ## How to use